BRIAN SHAWCROFT, AIA, ARIBA (1929-2017)

 1976 - The Albert D. (Al) and Beverly Wolfheimer Theatre Addition, 5421 Thayer Drive, Raleigh NC.
 Sold in 2014 to Brian and Shannon Vetter.

-1983 - The Mac and Julie McVay House, 3104 Churchill Road, Raleigh.
+1983 - The Mac and Julie McVay House, 3104 Churchill Road, Raleigh NC.
 This was one of Raleigh's first accessible Modernist houses, built to accommodate Mac McVay who suffered from polio.
 Features wheelchair access allowed many views from his chair to the outside, plus curved walls.
-As of 2012 owned by the Julie McVay Trust.
+Deeded to the Julie McVay Trust.
+Julie McVay died in 2021, and the house was sold off-market by her estate to SpeightBuilt which planned a teardown.
+Mounting a valiant rescue, realtor Angela Roehl negotiated a deal to save the house.
+Sold in 2022.

-1983 - The Gary Alvin Haakenson Residence, 3800 Ebenezer Church Road, Raleigh.
+1983 - The Gary Alvin Haakenson Residence, 3800 Ebenezer Church Road, Raleigh NC.
 Top photo by Leilani Carter.

-1990's - Remodel, 1013 Roosevelt Drive, Chapel Hill NC.
-Sold to Porter C. Pickell.
-Sold to James and Laura K. Price.
-Sold to Samuel and Kimberly McConkey.
-Sold to Peter and Meagan Hastings.
-Sold to Janelle Hoskins and Lauren Rivers.
+1993 - The Porter C. Pickell Renovation, 1013 Roosevelt Drive, Chapel Hill NC.
+Sold in 1999 to James and Laura K. Price.
+Sold in 2004 to Samuel and Kimberly McConkey.
+Sold in 2005 to Peter and Meagan Hastings.
+Sold in 2014 to Lauren Rivers.

 1995 - The David and Leslie Browder House, 402 Wildwood Avenue, Rocky Mount NC.
 Shawcroft was working on a renovation of their house when it flooded during a hurricane.
 They decided to tear it down and Shawcroft designed this new one.

-1997 - The Douglas E. and Linda Hilton-Cain Residence, 4620 Golden Heights Drive, Raleigh.
+1997 - The Douglas E. and Linda Hilton-Cain Residence, 4620 Golden Heights Drive, Raleigh NC.
 As of 2012 still owned by the Cains.
 Photo by Leilani Carter.

-2002 - The Gruer/Shawcroft Residence, aka Shawcroft II, 5215 Melbourne Road, Raleigh.
+2002 - The Gruer/Shawcroft Residence, aka Shawcroft II, 5215 Melbourne Road, Raleigh NC.
 2215 square feet.
 Built by David Ballard of Ballard Construction.
+Featured on the TMH November 2009 Tour.
 Photos by Leilani Carter and George Smart.
-Featured on the TMH November 2009 Tour.

 2008 - The Fulton/Puckett Residence, 547 Wilderness Drive, Marion NC.
 Commissioned 2007.
 For sale 2015-2016.